 I use Acceptance and Commitment Therapy (ACT), also known as Acceptance Therapy, to help clients develop psychological flexibility—the ability to be present, open up to unpleasant feelings, and take actions aligned with their values.
-ACT therapy is often an approach that is combined with other Humanistic approaches.
+ACT therapy is often an approach that is combined with other Humanistic approaches and is considered a core “third wave therapy“.
 This approach is quite flexible and easy to deliver virtually and in person, and most people find that it leaves them with a helpful toolkit of strategies to use when stresses recur or barriers pop up.
 Thus, this approach can be relatively short-term and solution-focused.

 Acceptance and Commitment Therapy can work well with couples and families, and I also use it in some specialty work, including Fear of Flying and Public Speaking Anxiety.
 This approach can be delivered virtually and in person.